-Back-channel negotiations provide temporary protection from deal spoilers and public scrutiny.
+Back-channel negotiations can offer temporary protection from deal spoilers and shield sensitive discussions from public scrutiny.

-Back-channel negotiations have been used in numerous conflicts across the globe, including the Israeli-Palestinian peace process from 1994 to 1996 and the Iranian hostage crisis in 1979–1980.
-In 1985, the imprisoned Nelson Mandela conducted back-channel negotiations with South Africa’s minister of justice, Hendrik Jacobus Coetsee, that laid the groundwork for the end of the apartheid era.
-Back-channel talks are most commonly used in diplomacy, but they occur in the private sector as well, as when businesses want to negotiate highly visible disputes out of the public eye.
-Back-channel negotiations helped to resolve the New York City transit strike negotiations of December 2005, for example.
+Such negotiations have played a role in numerous conflicts around the world, including the Israeli–Palestinian peace process from 1994 to 1996 and the Iranian hostage crisis of 1979–1980.
+In 1985, Nelson Mandela, then imprisoned, engaged in back-channel talks with South Africa’s minister of justice, Hendrik Jacobus Coetsee, helping to lay the groundwork for the eventual end of apartheid.
+Although back-channel negotiations are most closely associated with diplomacy, they also arise in the private sector, particularly when organizations seek to resolve high-profile disputes away from public view.
+For example, back-channel talks contributed to resolving the New York City transit strike negotiations.

 Why go underground?